GuinsooLab/glab/README.md

 ## Appendix

 © **GuinsooLab**.
 All right reserved.
-GLab and GLab feature logo are trademarks of Guinsoo.
+MegaData and MegaDataLab feature logo are trademarks of Megarobo.
 This is maintained by [cius.ji](https://github.com/ciusji).